paylogic/paylogic-jenkins-plugins/README.rst

 To start to set up the development environment, please copy the content of the settings.xml file to your own settings.xml file.
 If it does not exist, create a file named 'settings.xml' under ~/.m2/.
 This is necessary because it contains the URL to Jenkins repository.
-Then, you can use the 'make' tool to get an up-to-date revision:
+Then, you can use the `make` tool to get an up-to-date revision:

 .. code-block:: shell